-In a Tracker, you can export and print to PDF most of your data.
+You can export and print to PDF most of your Tracker data.
 First, click into (or view) the Tracker you want to save as a PDF or CSV file.
 If appropriate, select the date range you're interested in.

 You can also export data from both the Contributors and Tweets pages.
 Just click the Export button from either of those pages.